andr-ew/nest_/study/study2.md

 # example

-a suprisingly fun step sequencer on the grid, in just 100 lines.
+the study 2 script is a suprisingly fun step sequencer on the grid, in just 100 lines.
 16 steps, a note selection page & octave page, gate selection on row 7 and a touchable playhead on row 8. take some time to study it, and feel free to make some modifications to fit your musical interests!

 ```
 include 'lib/nest_/core'